Asian Relations Conference: Nepal

 The Kingdom of Nepal sent 5 delegates.
-Its leader, Major-General Bijaya Shumshere Jung Bahadur Rana, headed the discussions for "Agricultural Reconstruction and Industrial Development".
+Its leader, Major-General Bijaya Shumshere Jung Bahadur Rana, headed the discussions on "Agricultural Reconstruction and Industrial Development".
 Another notable Nepalese delegate was Surya Prasad Upadhyaya.

 Philippines

 The Philippines, which had recently become independent, sent a delegation led by Anastacio de Castro.
 De Castro denounced American imperialism during the conference.
-Other delegates included Paz Policarpio Mendez, who headed one session of Round Table for "Status of Women and Women's Movement".
+Other delegates included Paz Policarpio Mendez, who headed one session of the Round Table on "Status of Women and Women's Movement".

 Siam

-The 2-member Siamese delegation was led by Phraya Anuman Rajadhon, who headed one session of Round Table for "Cultural Problems", along with Sukich Nimmanheminda.
+The 2-member Siamese delegation was led by Phraya Anuman Rajadhon, who headed one session of the Round Table on "Cultural Problems", along with Sukich Nimmanheminda.

 Turkey

 Turkey only sent one observer, H. Kocaman, who was the Turkish Vice-Consul in India.

 Observers

 The Arab League, United Nations, Australia, the United Kingdom, the United States and the Soviet Union sent observers.

 The Arab League observer was Takieddin el-Solh, and the United Nations observer was Kamal Kumar of the United Nations Information Centre in New Delhi.

 Australia sent Gerald Parker of the Australian Institute of International Affairs and John McCallum of the Australian Institute of Political Science as observers.
 According to McCallum, Australia "adhered strictly to listener."

 The United Kingdom observers included V. K. Krishna Menon of the India Institute, along with W. W. Russell and Nicholas Mansergh of the Royal Institute of International Affairs.
 The United States sent observers from the Institute of Pacific Relations, which included Virginia Thompson, Richard Adloff and Phillips Talbot.

 The Soviet Union sent observers from the Institute of Pacific Relations, which included E. M. Zhukov and T. P. Plyshevski.
-One delegate, writing about the Soviet observers, stated that “it is hard to get to know them.
+One delegate, writing about the Soviet observers, stated that "it is hard to get to know them.
 They have come here and seem interested in discussions.
-But, except for cultural topics, they regularly tell us they have already solved all problems that are facing the rest of us and conversation stops there.”
+But, except for cultural topics, they regularly tell us they have already solved all problems that are facing the rest of us and conversation stops there."